benjaminhwittenbrink/cs229_kickstarter/README.md

         v). computes performance of all of these methods using model_metrics.py

 NOTE: pipeline.py is currently a bit outdated relative to pipeline_notebook.ipynb.
 When there exist discrepancies, defer to the notebook.
-NOTE: A lof of the model training, cross-validation, etc. was done in various notebooks in dev and/or main analysis
+NOTE: A lot of the model training, cross-validation, etc. was done in various notebooks in dev and/or main analysis
+NOTE: Resolving conflict between Sauren's CoreNLP methods and my pipeline proved very cumbersome, so we just created two versions: saruen_pipeline_notebook and pipeline_notebook